David Coombs (lawyer)

 David Edward Coombs (born July 6, 1969) is a United States military defense counsel known for his role in several high-profile cases.

 Coombs spent twelve years on active duty service with the United States Army Judge Advocate General's Corps.
-During this time, he was an acting chief of military justice, senior capital defense counsel, and judicial advisor for the Iraqi Central Criminal Court, and was certified as a military judge.
+During this time, he was an acting chief of military justice, senior capital defense counsel, judicial advisor for the Iraqi Central Criminal Court, and was certified as a military judge.

 He was professor of law at The Judge Advocate General's Legal Center and School (TJAGLCS) in Charlottesville, Virginia during 2006–2009, and in 2007 he was a co-supervisor in the University of Virginia Law Extramural (Moot Court) Advocacy Team.
-Since his promotion to lieutenant colonel, he continues to teach trial advocacy and criminal law at TJAGLCS as a reserve officer.
-Coombs is also an adjunct law professor of criminal procedure and trial advocacy at the Roger Williams University School of Law in Bristol, Rhode Island.
+Since his promotion to lieutenant colonel, he has continued to teach trial advocacy and criminal law at TJAGLCS as a reserve officer.

+Coombs also was an adjunct law professor of criminal procedure, evidence, and trial advocacy at the Roger Williams University School of Law in Bristol, Rhode Island until 2023.
+There he also served as the faculty advisor to the Military Law Society.

-From 2003 to 2005, he served as one of four defense counsel in the United States v.
+From 2003 to 2005, he served as one of four defense counselors in the United States v.
 Sergeant Hasan Akbar case, a matter which received wide coverage.